dc441905/dc441905.github.io/next-meet.md

 Our speaker will be:

-*  Tom with their talk "Physical Security: The hackers mindset"
+*  Emma Philpott, CEO of IASME, with their talk "From Zero to Cyber Hero: A Journey Through Cyber Essentials for the Unemployed"